-Requirements regarding the annual actuarial opinion and memorandum pursuant to Section 3 of the NAIC Model Standard Valuation Law (VM-05) are provided in VM-30, Actuarial Opinion and Memorandum Requirements.
+Requirements regarding the annual actuarial opinion and memorandum pursuant to Section 3 of Model #820 are provided in VM-30, Actuarial Opinion and Memorandum Requirements.
 The requirements in VM-30 are applicable to all annual statements with a year-ending date on or after the operative date of the Valuation Manual.
 Existing actuarial opinion and memorandum requirements continue to apply to all annual statements with a year-ending date before the operative date of the Valuation Manual.